Skip to main content

 Map

-The Map section controls marker sizes and map overlays.
+The Map section controls marker sizes and how the Hunt map keeps its activator list in sync.

 Marker Sizes